TwiztedDesign/vff/docs/README.md

 The function "addTemplate" will return a template object that will contain functions for events and additional data.
 Note that when registering the template via js, you can specify any name you want for the template, the first pram is the name of the template as it would be displayed in the controller (Lower Third) and the second param is the object that will be used to contain the data of the template.

+## Adding UI Elements
+So far we have been adding only primitive objects to our template.
+In the previous example have added two strings.
+Additional primitives you can added are numbers and booleans.
+In addition to the primitive types you can also create custom objects that will be used to extend the UI elements that can be used in the template.

 ## Working with DOM Frameworks
 VFF will update the registered object on any change, you can then bind you template object directly to the DOM using your favorite framework, here are a few examples using different frameworks: